C0m3b4ck/Bookworm/README.md

 User can add, modify or search books in .xlsx file using Bookworm.
 Deleted books are stored into a seperate list.

 ## Instructions
-Planning on making an instruction written in Markdown.
+Planning on making an instruction written in Markdown, both for users and for developers.

 ## Roadmap / Future Enhancements
 - more efficient language support (not hardcoded)